dahalsweekar/llama-bot/README.md

 ```

+# Explaination:

+In this project, I used a database to store the pdf file when uploaded.
+The file is stored as 'BLOB' and when extracted from the database, it must be read using io.BytesIO.PDF file is parsed by using python library such as PyPDF2.
+Once the pdf is parsed the contents (bytes) are organized and converted into texts.
+These texts are divided into chunk of texts.
+This is done by inbuilt langchain library.
+In order to reduce and avoid 'hallucination', overlapping feature is enabled.
+In this project, overlapping is set to 200, which means once a chunk is created in order to create the next chunk, the pointer moves 200 character backwards and starts from there.
+This will reduce the risk of loss of meaning in the contents.
+These chunks are then embedded.
+Embedding is the process of converting the characters/words into stream of bits.
+Based upon the close-ness of the meaning between two texts, these numbers varies.
+For example, in one demonstration the actor extracts the bit between two variables: Apple and Orange.
+The common feature between these two words are that they are fruits.
+So, one would expect the extracted number be closer to 0.
+In another demonstration, when bit representation of Apple and Iphone was extracted, the bit value was even smaller than the bit representing of Apple and Orange.
+This clearly shows that the bit is representing the relation of Apple with a company, which is one of the most fascinating feature of Embedding.
+Here in this project I used Chromadb as vector store.
+These embedding along with the question of the user is fed to the LLM, which then extracts the conversation.

 # Difficiencies

 It takes a lot of time if you donot have a powerful system.
 In my case, I am using CPU to do the heavy lifting.